-IP Address & Mask

-These fields can be available for configuration only when IP-based mode is selected.
+IP Address & Mask These fields is available to configure only when IP-based mode is selected.
 Only the users within the IP-range you set here are allowed for login.

-MAC Address:

-The field can be available for configuration only when MAC-based mode is selected.
+MAC Address: The field is available to configure only when MAC-based mode is selected.
 Only the user with this MAC Address you set here are allowed for login.

-Port:

-The field can be available for configuration only when Port-based mode is selected.
-Only the users connected to these ports you set here are allowed for login.
+Port: The field is available to configure only when Port-based mode is selected.
+Only the users connecting to the ports selected are allowed to manage the switch.